Alex-Huleatt/Bin-Packing/README.md

 * Each data file will have a **maximum allowed time**.
 * You *pass* a data file if the time taken to generate a solution is less than the max time.
 * The way we will determine the *quality* of your solution is by comparing it to the rest of the class's solutions.
+* You also fail a set if any of your rectangles are overlapping.

 What does this mean?